Vantom0v0/midterm_project/README.md

 npm run dev

-The app will be available at http://localhost:3000
+The app will be available at your localhost

 ## 📁 Project Structure
 <pre>